Donchian Breakout

 Overview

-The Donchian Breakout strategy is the direct descendant of Richard Dennis’s famous Turtle Trading system from the 1980s.
+The Donchian channel goes back to Richard Donchian, the futures pioneer who popularized N-period breakout rules decades before they became famous — the 1980s Turtle Trading experiment taught Richard Dennis’s novices a Donchian-style breakout, not the other way around.
 It enters when price breaks above or below the 20-period channel — a signal that a new trend may be establishing.

 In the original 2026-04 backtest the SHORT side appeared profitable in both bull and bear samples.
 A fresh out-of-sample re-test on 2026-06-28 — same product engine, 18-cell sweep with a 5-axis adversarial kill — found this regime-robustness did not hold: the apparent edge was a bear-beta artifact, not a directional skill that survives unseen data.
 The backtest numbers below are reproducible, but we no longer present this as a live directional edge.